 5. WarmUpYourEmail: A Human Touch?

-WarmUpYourEmail is a cold email inbox warming service that uses a real team to generate engagement with your emails.
+WarmUpYourEmail is a cold email marketing inbox warming service that uses a real team to generate engagement with your emails.

 Their team engages with your emails by opening them, replying to them, marking them as important, and removing them from the spam folder (if your emails land there).